themix-project/themix-gui/.github/CONTRIBUTING.md

 #### Before Submitting A Bug Report

-* **Most importantly, check to see if you can reproduce the problem while using the latest version of the product/project from its [`master` branch](https://github.com/numixproject/numix-gtk-theme/tree/master).
+* **Most importantly**, check to see if you can reproduce the problem while using the latest version of the product/project from its [`master` branch](https://github.com/numixproject/numix-gtk-theme/tree/master).
 * **Perform a [cursory search](https://github.com/issues?q=+is%3Aissue+user%3Anumixproject)** to see if the problem has already been reported.
 If it has, add a *thumbs up* reaction to the existing issue instead of opening a new one.
 Only add comments to issues when you have new information to provide that is relevant to the issue.

 #### How Do I Submit A (Good) Bug Report?